-First of all, consider the fact that recycling buildings through embracing the notion of advanced manufacturing and training your unemployed population through a local community college could be a viable solution.
+First of all, consider that recycling buildings through embracing advanced manufacturing and training your unemployed population at your local community college could be a viable solution.

-However, you may find that adequate career training already is available in your community.
-Alternatively, if your workforce is uneducated and doesn't show the potential to complete community college coursework, you may need to consider other land use options:
+However, you may find that adequate career training already is available in your community and that market for more manufacturing employment simply doesn't exist.
+Alternatively, if your workforce is uneducated and doesn't show the potential to complete community college coursework, you may need to consider other land use options as outlined below.

 • Aggressively consider how ownership could be transferred to a non-profit organization.
 Some of them would be resourceful in using it.
-This is viable only if your potential brownfield situation isn't too serious of course.
+This is viable only if your potential brownfield situation is favorable of course.

 • If all else fails, disguise the site.
 You say, "But it's huge; it's in the middle of town."
 OK, but can you fence it and have the kids or some artists paint a mural on the fence?

 If there's a concrete wall already, paint it, put ceramic tile art on it, or grout broken plates from the neighborhood onto it for your own community form of outsider art.
-If you can't find viable artists, maybe you can fasten some large vinyl banners with grommets onto the fence.
+If you can't find viable artists who can work within no budget or a limited budget, maybe you can fasten some large vinyl banners with grommets onto the fence.

 If it's impractical to fence, or it would need a fence and you can't afford one, consider landscaping.
 Are there tall shrubs that grow quickly in your area?
 Bamboo can grow really fast in even in the Midwest, you know.
 But of course the bamboo example reminds us to say you need to check out the down side of any plantings you propose.
 Some types of bamboo spread like wildfire.